owntone/owntone-server/README_ALSA.md

 ```
 On this machine we see the second sound card installed, an IQaudIODAC dac hat, and identified as `card 1 device 0`.
 This is the playback device we want to be used by the server.

-In ALSA configuration terms `card X, device Y` is known as `hw:X,Y` which is the format used for the server configuration: `hw:1,0` is the IQaudIODAC that we want to use - we verify audiable playback through that sound card using `aplay -Dhw:1 /tmp/sine441.wav`.
+`hw:1,0` is the IQaudIODAC that we want to use - we verify audiable playback through that sound card using `aplay -Dhw:1 /tmp/sine441.wav`.
 If the card has only one device, we can simply refer to the sound card using `hw:X` so in this case where the IQaudIODAC only has one device, we can refer to this card as `hw:1` or `hw:1,0`.

 Use `aplay -L` to get more information about the PCM devices defined on the system.
 ```